 OBESITY IS A WORLDWIDE EPIDEMIC

-According to a report from the McKinsey Global Institute in 2014, more than 2.1 billion people – approximately 30% of the world population – are classified as overweight or obese by the World Health Organization.
-This is an unprecedented trend never seen before in history.
-Projections show the prevalence of obesity increasing to about half of the world’s population by 2030 with the current trajectory.
-5% of all deaths annually are said to be obesity related.
-It is estimated to have cost the global economy in 2012 $2.0 trillion, or 2.8% of the global GDP, based on direct costs (i.e. healthcare) and indirect costs (i.e. lost productivity).
+According to a report from the 2014 McKinsey Global Institute, more than 2.1 billion people – approximately 30% of the world population – are classified as overweight or obese by the World Health Organization.
+The trend is unprecedented, never seen before in history.
+Projections show the prevalence of obesity increasing to roughly 50% of the world’s population by 2030 with the current trajectory.
+5% of all deaths annually are said to be obesity-related, and it is estimated to have cost the global economy $2.0 trillion in 2012, or 2.8% of the global GDP, based on direct costs (i.e., healthcare) and indirect costs (i.e., lost productivity).
 Obesity costs the US economy almost $700 billion annually.

 Being overweight or obese is not merely a cosmetic problem.
 The risks of developing the following health problems are greatly increased by being overweight or obese: